tianhuil/agent-state/README.md

-# Addition MCP Server
+# Agent State MCP Server

-A simple Model Context Protocol (MCP) server built with FastMCP that provides an addition tool.
+A Model Context Protocol (MCP) server built with FastMCP that provides agent state and log management tools for long-lived agents that may be interrupted and resumed.

 ## Features

-- Addition tool that adds two numbers together
+- State management tools for tracking agent progress
+- Log management tools for maintaining append-only event history
 - Built with FastMCP for easy MCP server development
 - Type-safe Python code with proper type hints